Getable/docker-grafana/README.md

 ### What to do about space
 Graphite (and carbon) does not have an auto-delete function.
 Eventually, the HDD will fill up.
 For very light use, (~6 different stats) I saw about 2MB per 12 hours of increase.
 We'll probably need a cron-job eventually: https://stackoverflow.com/questions/19894575/how-to-delete-older-carbon-data-automatically

+## Developing
+All pushes to master auto-build the [docker image on the offical docker registry](https://registry.hub.docker.com/u/getable/grafana/).